cocagne/paxos/README.md

 saving application state to disk.

+### Java

+The Java implementation is functionally identical to that of the Python implementation and is broken out into Java packages that mirror the python modules.

+#### cocagne.paxos.essential
+#### cocagne.paxos.practical
+#### cocagne.paxos.functional

 Testing
 -------

 As this library serves to provide correctness guarantees to higher-level consumers, this library's testing must be comprehensive and exhaustive.
 The `test` directory of the root source code repository contains the unittest files used to excersise the implementation.

+The *primary* tests are written in Python and correspond to the essential, practical, functional, and durable modules.
+The Java tests, which are also written in Python, wrap the Java classes with a compatible interface and use the Python unit tests to exercise the Java implementation.
+The Jython interpreter is required for running these tests but it is not required at runtime.